1TeaL/DekuRor2/README.md

 Dashes and hits enemies for 200% damage multiple times while having invincibility during the attack (Basically mercenary's eviscerate).
 ## Special - One For All 100%
 Deku's key ability- 100% boosts his Attack speed (1.5x), Damage (2x), Movement speed(1.5x) and Armor(5x) as well as changing all his abilities.
 This comes at the cost of negative health regen(-8x) and self-damage on his skills.
+##### Ancient Scepter turns the skill into Infinite 100%, granting the same effects as well as lifesteal.
 ### Boosted Primary - St. Louis Smash
 Dash and hit enemies passed through, dealing ? x 200% damage (Attack speed increases the number of attacks).
 Have invincibility during the duration.
 This doesn't cost health.
 ### Boosted Secondary - Detroit Smash